redwoodjs/redwood/docs/docs/graphql.md

 ## GraphQL 101

-GraphQL is a language that enhance the exchange of data between clients (ex: Redwood React app) and servers (ex: Redwood API).
+GraphQL is a language that enhances the exchange of data between clients (ex: Redwood React app) and servers (ex: Redwood API).

-Unlike REST API, a GraphQL Client is performing operations that allows gathering rich data-set.
+Unlike with REST API, a GraphQL Client is performing operations that allow gathering rich data-set.
 GraphQL operations are divided in 2 groups: Queries (to read data) and Mutations (to update/create/delete data).